 Launched in Fall 2020 with its first cohort of 30 students, over two years these students will learn about social impact anchored in the United Nations Sustainable Development Goals.
 The program will prepare these students to tackle society’s most pressing challenges.

 Impact Fellows will:

-- Participate in co-curricular activities like private opportunities to engage with speakers, site visits to impact organizations, and earning the Global Engagement badge.
+- Participate in co-curricular activities like private opportunities to engage with speakers, visit impact organizations, and earn the Global Engagement badge.